Paphos, Cyprus

 We asked people if there is a lot of crime.
 They answered:

 "Paphos is generally considered a safe city with a relatively low crime rate.
 Most of the crimes reported are minor offenses such as petty theft or pickpocketing, which are more common in tourist-heavy areas.
 Violent crime is rare, and residents and visitors alike often comment on the sense of safety and security they feel while in Paphos.
 However, like any city, it is always important to remain vigilant and take standard safety precautions.
-The local police force is active and responsive, contributing to the overall safety of the city," said one expat who made the move to Paphos.
+The local police force is active and responsive, contributing to the overall safety of the city," explained one expat living in Paphos, Cyprus.

 What are the schools in Paphos like?